Understanding the Six Most Common Anxiety Disorders

 2. Panic Disorder: This condition will cause you to feel terror that strikes suddenly and repeatedly with no warning.
 Symptoms include sweating, chest pain, palpitations, unusually strong or irregular heartbeats and sometimes a feeling of choking.

 3. Social Anxiety Disorder (SAD) Is characterised by overwhelming worry and self-consciousness about everyday social situations.
-The worry often centers on a fear of being judged by others, or behaving in a way that might cause embarrassment or lead to ridicule.
+The worry often centres on a fear of being judged by others, or behaving in a way that might cause embarrassment or lead to ridicule.
 Physical symptoms can include blushing, sweating, trembling, pounding or racing heart, stomach aches.

 4. Phobia related Disorders involve intense fear of a specific object or situation, such as heights or flying.
 The fear is out of proportion to the actual danger involved and can cause the person to avoid common, everyday situations.